casdoor/casdoor-website/docs/contributing.md

 git push --force
 ```

 Then the PR has been modified successfully!
-You can check it in casdoor repository.
+You can check it in Casdoor repository.